 The ancestry of the name Heatfeild dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived on a heath, which is an area of level, uncultivated land with poor, coarse, undrained soil and rich deposits of peat or peaty humus.
 The surname Heatfeild belongs to the class of topographic surnames, which were given to people who resided near physical features such as hills, streams, churches, or types of trees.
 The name was originally derived from the Old English words hæth, which meant heath, and the word feld, which meant field.

 Early Origins of the Heatfeild family

+The surname Heatfeild was first found in Sussex at Heathfield, a parish, in the union of Hailsham, hundred of Hawkesborough, rape of Hastings.
+The Feet of Fines of 1265 in Norfolk list the first record of the name as Walter de Hethfeld.
+The Hundredorum Rolls of 1273 list: Lynot de Hethefeld and Livesa de Hethfeld in Oxfordshire.
 Heathfield is the scene of a severe battle in the year 635, between Cadwallo, and Edwin of Northumbria and his son Osfrid, on a spot since now named Slaughter Common.

 Important Dates for the Heatfeild family

 This web page shows only a small excerpt of our Heatfeild research.
-Another 133 words (10 lines of text) are included under the topic Early Heatfeild History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Heatfeild History in all our PDF Extended History products and printed products wherever possible.

 Heatfeild Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Heatfeild have been found, including Heathfield, Heatfield, Heethfield, Heathfeild, Heatfeild and many more.

 Early Notables of the Heatfeild family (pre 1700)

 More information is included under the topic Early Heatfeild Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heatfeild family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Heatfeild, or a variant listed above: John Heathfield settled in Barbados in 1685; along with his wife Margaret.